MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 Set *Shared with Everyone* to true or Select the Number of Shared Users on the slider in the right-hand filter section of this page to find widely apps.

 - Widely shared resources (shared with the entire tenant or many individual users) might need a stronger support model or might need a review of the number of people it is shared with.
 - Often apps are shared with the entire organization because it's the easy option.
-If the app is for a single department, job role, or group of people, you can help the maker by setting up an AD group to share their app.
-Otherwise a) your entire org will see the app in the Power Apps mobile player or on make.powerapps.com (even if it's not relevant to them) and b) if a user does not have access to the underlying data source, they  will receive an error message upon trying to launch the app, which can cause an increase in support tickets and confusion.
+If the app is for a single department, job role, or group of people, you can help the maker by setting up an Azure Active Directory (Azure AD) group to share their app.
+Otherwise a) your entire org will see the app in the Power Apps mobile player or on make.powerapps.com (even if it's not relevant to them) and b) if a user doesn't have access to the underlying data source, they'll receive an error message when they try to launch the app, which can cause an increase in support tickets and confusion.

-- Apps shared with a large number of individual users pose a different risk:  if the app is for a specific job role or department, when an end user moves departments or job roles they would still see the app and be able to access the information.
-Therefore, we recommend sharing role-specific apps with an AD group instead.
+- Apps shared with a large number of individual users pose a different risk: if the app is for a specific job role or department, when a user moves departments or job roles they would still see the app and be able to access the information.
+Therefore, we recommend sharing role-specific apps with an Azure AD group instead.

 ### Identify orphaned apps

 Select *Blank* in the Owner dropdown in the right-hand filter section of this page to find orphaned apps.

-- Orphaned apps, where the app owner has left the organization, will still work for end users, but changes or bug fixes can only be made by an owner.
-It is therefore important to identify orphaned apps and find a new owner for them, or work on a retirement plan for those apps.
+- Orphaned apps, where the app owner has left the organization, will still work for users, but changes or bug fixes can only be made by an owner.
+It's important, therefore, to identify orphaned apps and find a new owner for them, or work on a retirement plan for those apps.

 ### Identify implicitly shared app connections

-- Some connectors, like the SQL Connector used with SQL Server Authentication are [shared implicitly with users](<https://docs.microsoft.com/powerapps/maker/canvas-apps/connections-list\#sql-user-name-and-password-authentication>).
-This means, once the application is published, the connection is also published and available to your users.
-Your end users can then also create applications using any connection using SQL Server authentication that is shared with them.
+- Some connectors, like the SQL Connector used with SQL Server Authentication are [shared implicitly with users](https://docs.microsoft.com/powerapps/maker/canvas-apps/connections-list\#sql-user-name-and-password-authentication).
+This means that as soon as the app is published, the connection is also published and available to your users.
+Your users can then also create apps by using any connection that uses SQL Server authentication that is shared with them.

-- Identify apps using the SQL Server Connector and ensure the end users are aware of the risks, and help them mitigate it by enabling AAD Authentication for SQL.
+- Identify apps that use the SQL Server Connector.
+Ensure that users are aware of the risks, and help them mitigate it by enabling Azure AD authentication for SQL.

-Select *SQL Server* in the Connector dropdown in the right-hand filter section of this page to find apps using the SQL Server Connector.
+Select *SQL Server* in the Connector drop-down in the right-hand filter section of this page to find apps that use the SQL Server Connector.

 ![App Risk Assessment](media/pb13.png)